Written by: Rabin Nabizadeh / Published date: November 11, 2017

 Temporary Restraining Order (TRO)

 A Temporary Restraining Order (TRO) is issued before the court makes a final decision.
 It offers protection until a future hearing.
 This is usually set within 20–25 days.
+Bay Area courts typically schedule the return hearing 14–21 days after a TRO is issued.
+This is the respondent’s first opportunity to challenge the TRO and present their defense.

 TROs are based on a person’s request and can be filed using an online form, paper request form, or other application forms.
-Victims may also need to submit Protection Order Forms, additional forms, or a dismissal form if the case changes.
+Petitioners may also need to submit Protection Order Forms, additional forms, or a dismissal form if the case changes.

 This type of order may include limits on contact, temporary custody, or even firearm restrictions.
 It helps prevent further emotional distress, threats, or abuse during the legal process.

 The Notice of Hearing will list the court date and terms of the TRO.
 In some areas, virtual hearings may be available.
-Victims may get support from Domestic Violence agencies, domestic violence clinics, or a victim advocate.
+Petitioners may get support from Domestic Violence agencies, domestic violence clinics, or a victim advocate.

 Permanent Restraining Order